Ready to Master the Art of Persuasive Communication? Unlock Your Success Today!

 When applying the facts to the rule, the court reasoned that although Defendant’s breach was the direct source of the Plaintiffs’ lost profits, under normal circumstances, such loss cannot be said to arise naturally from their breach.

 Also, the fact that a party is sending something to be fixed does not mean that if it is not delivered on time, the party will lose money.

-The court adds further, Defendants had no way of knowing that their breach would result in a longer mill closure and a loss of profits.
-Furthermore, Plaintiffs never informed Defendants of the unusual circumstances, and Defendants were unaware of the special circumstances.
+The court adds further, the Defendants had no way of knowing that their breach would result in a longer mill closure and a loss of profits.
+Furthermore, the Plaintiffs never informed the Defendants of the unusual circumstances, and the Defendants were unaware of the special circumstances.